FlipperPA/django-ssh-deployer/README.md

 python manage.py deploy --instance=develop
 ```

-* `instance`: Required.
+* `--instance`: Required.
 The name of the instance to deploy in `DEPLOYER_INSTANCES`.
 In the example above, either `develop` or `production`.
-* `quiet`: Less verbose output.
+* `--quiet`: Less verbose output.
 Does not display the output of the commands being run to the terminal.
+* `--no-confirm`: Publishes without a confirmation step.
+Be careful!
-* `stamp`: By default, Django SSH Deployer will append a datetime stamp to the `git clone`.
+* `--stamp`: By default, Django SSH Deployer will append a datetime stamp to the `git clone`.
 This overrides the datetime default.

 ## What It Does